This post is all about how to build an emergency fund.

 What Are The Benefits Of An Emergency Fund?

-Cushion you after the unexpected loss of job or medical illnesses: it ensures you have a financial buffer and avoid the negative impact of job loss or illness.
+Cushion you after the unexpected loss of a job or medical illness: it ensures you have a financial buffer and avoid the negative impact of job loss or illness.

 Cover emergency home or car repairs: the money can come in handy to make necessary repairs.
 Unexpected repairs such as ac repairs or plumbing repairs may happen when you least expect them.